StevenBlack/hosts/readme.md

 ## How do I control which sources are unified?

 Add one or more  *additional* sources, each in a subfolder of the `data/` folder, and specify its update url in `update.info` file.

-Add one or more *optional* sources, each in a subfolder of the `extensions/` folder, and specify the update url in `update.info`.
+Add one or more *optional* extensions, which originate from subfolders of the `extensions/` folder.
+Again the url in `update.info` controls where this extension finds its updates.

 ## How do I incorporate my own hosts?